amyspark-ng/clickery-hexagon/LOG.md

 # [Bookmarks](#bookmarks)
 # [Ideas](#ideas)

+this game is never getting done bruh

 -- MUSIC WORKS PRETTY FUCKIGN WEIRD WHEN DOING LOADMUSIC INSTEAD OF SOUND DON'T GET SCARED
 	* Time text not working, music not looping, etc
 * Do "-" for issues, "*" for notes, "^" for comments on either

-# TODAY
+# The day after
-- Make pickings faster on extra window
-- Make the area of the window bigger (X)
+- Do in store what happens when the upgrade is not a value one but a frequency one
+	* Add the blinking text somewhere where it says "Cursors now click every `freq` seconds"
+	* And if you try to buy the one above 5 seconds the tooltip will instead say, "you have to buy the previous one"

 - Format actual working numbers
 	* SPS WORKING RELIES ON THIS ^
 - spstext doesn't work with the spsTextMode at all lol
 	* It's completely broken
 	* Make it work with new shorten numbers setting (might not do)

-# The day after
-- Keep working on store
-	* I have to tell devky to make the upgrade icons and the upgrade store element, then i can work on it
-	* Rework tooltips for upgrades
 - Fix panderito hitbox
 - I REALLYYY need to fix the hover animations
 - and the mouse animations